rimsey1/docs/pages/connector-authentication/googleads.md

 1. Enable the Google Ads API for a project within your workspace.
 2. Obtain your **client ID** and **client secret** by setting up OAuth 2.0 credentials.
 3. Obtain your **developer token** for your Google Ads account.
-4. Obtain the **client customer ID** for the Google Ads client account you want to manage via the API.
+4. Obtain the end user's **client customer ID** for the Google Ads client account they want to manage via the API.

 ### Enabling the Google Ads API